Campfire Roasted Stuffed Red Peppers

 My dreams of roasting a fish over the fire in a little foil packed with just a little lemon and salt were never realized.
-For some reason the fishes just didn’t think the worm on the end of my hook looked all that tasty.
+For some reason, the fish just didn’t think the worm on the end of my hook looked all that tasty.
 Perhaps they would have preferred the feta and basil stuffed peppers that we roasted over the fire.
 Or maybe it was the fingerling potatoes and dill with a side of Polish mayonnaise they were after.
 Could have been the grilled truffle salami or the roasted mini eggplant they really wanted or the chili and lime roasted corn on the cob.
-Although I’m really not sure if they would have loved any of the delicious campfire cooked meal, I know they would have been a great addition to it.
-I tried to explain this to them as I cast my rod over water quickly darkening from night, but to no avail.
+Although I’m really not sure if they would have loved any of the delicious campfire-cooked meal, I know they would have been a great addition to it.
+I tried to explain this to them as I cast my rod over the water quickly darkening from the night, but to no avail.
 Silly little fishes.

 Feta and Basil Stuffed Peppers

 This recipe is altered from the amazing stuffed peppers made by my good friend Gaile Guevara.